ADHD/ADD, also known as attention deficit hyperactivity disorder, is a mental disorder that mostly affects children.

 - The child is unable to pay attention to general situations.

 - The child does not listen when he is spoken to.

-- The child is unable to fully understand instructions given to them, thus they tend to conduct the task in a different way or completely fail to do it.
+- The child is unable to understand instructions given to them fully; thus they tend to conduct the task in a different way or completely fail to do it.

-- The child avoids any type of task that involve effort – sometimes children with this type of ADHD/ADD will even avoid tasks that involves the smallest amount of effort.
+- The child avoids any type of task that involves effort – sometimes children with this type of ADHD/ADD will even avoid tasks that involve the smallest amount of effort.